 Health Benefits of the Trinidad Scorpion

 Hot peppers are a powerful source of antioxidants.
 They also help your heart health.
-If you are experiencing a migraine, eating a hot pepper could actually alieve your headache.
+If you are experiencing a migraine, eating a hot pepper could actually aleve your headache.
 Hot peppers can also mitigate joint pain.
 If you feel a cold or the flu surfacing, or if you’re experiencing constant allergies, the Trinidad Scorpion can help treat all of these!
-The Trinidad Scorpion is a true super food that can treat a variety of ailments.
+The Trinidad Scorpion is a true superfood that can treat a variety of ailments.